 In any case, essential oils can be a great help when it comes to getting the sleep you need.

-Lately, I've enjoyed diffusing with the blend Stress Away as well, which has a vanilla aroma that's very comforting.
+Lately, I've enjoyed diffusing with the blend Stress Away as well, which has a vanilla and lime aroma that's very comforting.

-When you are able to relax, you're able to not only fall asleep, but enjoy deep, sustained sleep.
-You are also able to experience what is known as REM sleep.
+When you are able to relax, you're able to not only fall asleep more easily, but also enjoy deep, sustained sleep.
+You're more likely to experience what is known as REM sleep, too.
 This stage of sleeping is necessary to restore your energy and sharpen your mind.

 We use essential oils in several ways to promote the restoration we need through sleep.